Join our newsletter

 MG

 So that was the story.
 From my undergraduate but graduate courses, I had written a paper on Picasso’s Minotaur print.
 It’s now really obscure, but I had organized new research on the relationship between Picasso’s prints and Rembrandt.
-So I asked if I could make an exhibition.
+I asked if I could make an exhibition.
 I was 22.
 Tom Krens said, “Sure, if you can figure it out, raise the money.”
-So in that case, I got the loans, I wrote the catalog, I laid out the catalog, I printed the catalog, I did the show.
+In that case, I got the loans; I wrote, laid out, and I printed the catalog.
+I made the show happen.
 It was that first summer out of college, I think.
 He said, “You know what, we don’t have a curator right now.
 Why don’t you be acting curator?
 I’ll give you a full-time job at the museum.
 But you have to help me manage the building construction project.”

 EO